up42/docs/source/going-further/core-concepts.rst

 Jobs
 ====

-A **job** is an instance of a workflow.
+A **job** is an instance of a workflow, run for a specified area of interest and parameter configuration.
 Jobs are created when running a workflow.

-In order to start a job, :ref:`the following data must be provided <block-params>`:

-* A **query** to determine how data should be :ref:`filtered <filters>` -- in the case of data blocks.
-* Optional runtime **configuration** parameters -- in the case of processing blocks.

-In the context of a job, a block is also called a **task**: each step in the workflow is a task.
+In the context of a job, each block or step within the workflow can also called a **task**.

+In order to start a job, the user needs to specify the **job parameters**, consisting of:
+* Data block :ref:`filters <filters>` (e.g. area of interest, time period etc.)
+* Optional processing block **configuration** parameters (e.g. sharpening strength, filter size etc.)

 .. _before-start-job-statuses: